Christmas and holiday season: Other impact and effects

 According to the Stanford Recycling Center Americans throw away 25 percent more trash during the Christmas and holiday season than at other times of the year.

 Because of the cold weather in the Northern Hemisphere, the Christmas and holiday season (as well as the second half of winter) is a time of increased use of fuel for domestic heating.
 This has prompted concerns in the United Kingdom about the possibility of a shortage in the domestic gas supply.
 However, in the event of an exceptionally long cold season, it is industrial users, signed on to interruptible supply contracts, who would find themselves without gas supply.

 The U.S. Fire Administration states that the Christmas and holiday season is "a time of elevated risk for winter heating fires" and that the fact that many people celebrate the different holidays during the Christmas and holiday season by decorating their homes with seasonal garlands, electric lights, candles, and banners, has the potential to change the profile of fire incidence and cause.
 The Government of Alberta Ministry of Municipal Affairs states that candle-related fires rise by 140 percent during the Christmas and holiday season, with most fires involving human error and most deaths and injuries resulting from the failure to extinguish candles before going to bed.
 It states that consumers don't expect candle holders to tip over or to catch fire, assuming that they are safe, but that in fact candle holders can do this.

 Week between Christmas and New Year

-In recent years, the week-long period between Christmas Day and New Year's Day, which has been called "Betwixtmas" or "Twixmas" in the UK, "Dead Week" in the US, as well as various other names in other languages, has been increasingly recognized, often in a context relating to the confusion and aimlessness that occurs during this week owing to the typical lack of routine due to a widespread absence of work, school, or other responsibilities and schedule expectations for many.
+In recent years, the week-long period between Christmas Day and New Year's Day, which has been called Betwixtmas, Twixmas and, Twixtmas in the UK, Dead Week in the US, as well as various other names in other languages, has been increasingly recognized, often in a context relating to the confusion and aimlessness that occurs during this week owing to the typical lack of routine due to a widespread absence of work, school, or other responsibilities and schedule expectations for many.
 It has been said that one can often not be sure "what day it is" and that "time loses its meaning" during this period between the two holidays.